 Samsung is a bay Thoroughbred in his 20's.
 He came to OHR in January of 2016.
 His owner found herself in the hospital for almost a year just three weeks after she got him, and had to surrender him.
 Samsung can be pushy on the ground if he gets attached to a mare and is separated, but does not seem to bond with geldings the same way.
 He can be stalled or pastured but does have all of the typical TB issues when in a stall.
 He had an old injury to his right eye; we removed the eye and that doesn't affect him one bit.
 Samsung lunges great in both directions; under saddle he's a big mover, which could intimidate a novice rider.

 Sugar is a Suffolk Punch mare about 15 years old.
 She came to the rescue in May of 2014.
 Grandma is Sugar's dam, and Sugar and Molly share a sire.
 She is a very easy keeper and does well in the pasture.
 She can be dominant, and enjoys doing her own thing.

 Tahoe is a 14 year old “Medicine Hat” paint mare.
 She came to the rescue in August of 2014.
 Her owner was financially unable to provide needed treatment for the squamous cell carcinoma in her eyes.
 She has been having regular chemo treatments since arriving at OHR.
 Originally her left eye was the worst, however after all the treatments it has gotten substantially better.
-Tahoe was able to go for about 6 months with no treatments but currently has been going back up to OSU every month to continue treatment.
-She is happy and healthy though, and doesn’t appear to be in any pain from the treatments.
-Tahoe also has the misfortune of being diagnosed with navicular.
+Her carcinoma could return in the future, but she is happy and healthy at present.
+Tahoe also has the misfortune of being diagnosed with navicular syndrome, and thus cannot be ridden.
 She does fine in a stall or pasture and is a very easy keeper.
 She is alpha mare but doesn’t have to put much effort into it.
-Tahoe can be pushy on the ground but has become a favorite up at OSU.
+She would make a very sweet pasture pet or companion horse.